We are thankful to the people who shepherd NoVo’s work and inspired daily by their dedication, passion and spirit.

 Pamela is the author of several articles on women’s and girls’ rights, including, “Trafficking and Human Rights in a Globalized World,” Oxfam Journal of Gender and Development, and “Sexual Violence in Conflict and Post-Conflict: A Need for More Focused Action,” Refugee Survey Quarterly.
 Pamela is the recipient of the 2011 Lucretia Mott Award from Women’s Way and was named as one of the 21 Leaders for the 21st Century by Women’s e-News.

 Pamela has taught Women’s Studies at the University of Michigan and at Hunter College, and she holds a B.A. from the University of Michigan and a J.D. from the University of Michigan Law School.

-When not rabble rousing for the human rights of girls and women, Pamela likes to run around Brooklyn’s Prospect Park and drink copious amounts of coffee with friends.
+When not rabble rousing for human rights and an end to injustice, Pamela likes to run around Brooklyn’s Prospect Park with her dog Marzipan and drink copious amounts of coffee with friends.

 “Nobody’s free until everybody’s free.” —Fannie Lou Hamer